abhigya-maskay/rmd-code/docs/epic1/story-04-source-maps.md

 - Given the extension runs in VS Code, when a breakpoint is set in PureScript source, then it maps to the correct runtime location.
 - Given an exception is thrown, when stack traces are inspected, then they include original source locations when feasible.

+- Given development builds, when running in watch mode, then inline/source maps are enabled for optimal debugging.
-- Given production builds, when source maps are configured, then they exclude inline sources if policy requires, while retaining mapping fidelity for debugging sessions.
+- Given production builds, when source maps are configured, then only external maps are generated (no inline sources) per policy, while retaining mapping fidelity for debugging sessions.
+- Given packaging, when inspecting the `.vsix`, then no `.map` files or `sourceMappingURL` references are present unless explicitly allowed by policy (CI/content check passes).

 ## Notes
 - Ensure mappings are included in production/development bundles as appropriate.